The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 • Use once a day in the morning

-• Apply after cleansing, before moisturizer
+• Apply after cleansing, before moisturiser

 • Follow with SPF 30 or higher (ALWAYS!)